THR's Ultimate Fitness Guide: How to Get Healthy, The Hollywood Way

 Barry's Bootcamp: The West Hollywood group training program is an L.A. fitness standby, but it's the weekend morning classes by fun, sarcastic former model Astrid McGuire that are drawing big crowds that include Carrie Underwood, Ugly Betty creator Silvio Horta and enviably fit Stacy Keibler.
 THE TUNES: "Two of my clients are [DJs] the Perry Twins; they put my workout mix together."
 MCGUIRE'S RECOMMENDED POST-WORKOUT SNACK: EarthBar at Equinox's Radiant Skin smoothie with hemp milk.
 1106 N. La Cienega Blvd. #104, West Hollywood, barrysbootcamp.com; $24 per class.

-Boot Camp LA: Founder Jay Kerwin, aka The Major, bases his program of military-style drills, circuit training, obstacle courses and more on his own Navy SEAL tryouts.
+Boot Camp LA: Founder Jay Kerwin, aka The Major, bases his program of military-style drills, circuit training, obstacle courses and more based on his Air Force training.
 Fans include Nurse Jackie exec producer John Melfi and Patricia Heaton.
 POST-WORKOUT SNACK: "At least 25 grams of protein and 30 grams of carbs."
 TOP TIP: "Eat small meals a lot more often."
 5801 Wilshire Blvd., bootcampla.com; $295 for 12 sessions, three per week.

 Hollywood Hills Fitness: Ex-entertainment lawyer Matt Levy's boot camps take full advantage of his surroundings.
 Students -- including ICM's Carol Goll and casting director Bonnie Zane -- often find themselves doing drills perched on the edge of Mulholland.
 "I believe in basics," says Levy, a former Marine.
 "You squat, push something, pull something, work your core.
 That's it."
 POST-WORKOUT SNACK: Chocolate milk.
 TOP TIP: "Master the squat."
 Locations vary, hollywoodhillsfitness.com; $300 for a six-week, five-day-a-week program.